cloudsmith-io/cloudsmith-api/bindings/java/src/docs/MetricsApi.md

 <a name="metricsEntitlementsRepoList"></a>
 # **metricsEntitlementsRepoList**
-> EntitlementUsageMetricsResponse metricsEntitlementsRepoList(owner, repo, page, pageSize, finish, start, tokens)
+> EntitlementUsageMetrics metricsEntitlementsRepoList(owner, repo, page, pageSize, finish, start, tokens)

 View for listing entitlement token metrics, for a repository.